SAT-7

 SAT-7 is a Christian satellite television network broadcasting in Arabic, Persian and Turkish across 25 countries in the Middle East and North Africa, along with about 50 countries in Europe.
 SAT-7 was founded as a nonprofit organization in 1995 with support from Middle Eastern churches.
 SAT-7 is the first, oldest and largest Christian satellite organization operating in the Middle East and North Africa.
-Founder and President Dr. Terence Ascott served as International CEO from 1995 - 2019.
+Founder and President Dr. Terence Ascott served as International CEO from 1995-2019.
 In April 2019, SAT-7 appointed Rita El-Mounayer as International CEO.
 The not-for-profit organization is governed by an international volunteer board.

 Network and channels

-The network consists of four channels: SAT-7 ARABIC, SAT-7 KIDS (Arabic language), SAT-7 PARS (Persian language), and SAT-7 TÜRK (Turkish language).
-SAT-7 ACADEMY, an Arabic complementary educational brand, airs programs on the SAT-7 KIDS and SAT-7 ARABIC channels.
+The network consists of four channels: SAT-7 Arabic, SAT-7 Kids (Arabic language), SAT-7 Pars (Persian language), and SAT-7 Türk (Turkish language).
+SAT-7 Academy, an Arabic complementary educational brand, airs programs on the SAT-7 Kids and SAT-7 Arabic channels.
 More than 80% of programming is produced in the Middle East by Middle Easterners.
 A wide variety of genres are employed, including dramas, music videos, films, cartoons, game shows, teaching programs, documentaries, talk shows and current events programs.

 SAT-7 programming is available "free to air" to any viewer with access to a television and satellite connection within satellite coverage areas.
 Estimates indicate about 90% of households in the region have access to a television and an average of 55-60% have access to satellite.
 In countries such as Iraq, satellite access is approaching 90% of the population.
-An independent survey indicated 1 in 3 Iraqi children and 1 in 4 Saudi Arabian children watch SAT-7 KIDS.
+An independent survey indicated 1 in 3 Iraqi children and 1 in 4 Saudi Arabian children watch SAT-7 Kids.
 In 2018, the overall viewing audience of its channels is estimated at over 25 million.

 SAT-7 is financially supported by interested individuals, churches, corporations and foundations from the Middle East and North Africa and around the world.
 The organization's mission is advanced by support offices: SAT-7 Brasil, SAT-7 Canada, SAT-7 Europe, SAT-7 Hong Kong, SAT-7 UK, and SAT-7 USA Rex M. Rogers.
 SAT-7 USA is a 501(c)3 organization at SAT-7 USA English language home page.

 SAT-7 international headquarters is located in Nicosia, Cyprus.

-SAT-7 ARABIC
+SAT-7 Arabic

-SAT-7 ARABIC launched 31 May 1996 to provide Arab language Christian programming with blocks of programming specifically for children, youth, and women.
+SAT-7 Arabic launched on 31 May 1996, to provide Arab language Christian programming with blocks of programming specifically for children, youth, and women.

-SAT-7 KIDS
+SAT-7 Kids

-SAT-7 KIDS launched on 10 December 2007.
+SAT-7 Kids launched on 10 December 2007.
 It aims to make Christian programming available to an entire generation of Arab children.

-SAT-7 PARS
+SAT-7 Pars

-SAT-7 PARS launched on 18 December 2006, although Persian broadcasts began on 12 September 2002 on SAT-7 ARABIC.
+SAT-7 Pars launched on 18 December 2006, although Persian broadcasts began on 12 September 2002 on SAT-7 ARABIC.

-SAT-7 TÜRK
+SAT-7 Türk

-SAT-7 has been broadcasting Turkish-language programs from its sister channel, TÜRK-7, for several years beginning in January 2006.
+SAT-7 has been broadcasting Turkish-language programs from its sister channel, Türk-7, for several years beginning in January 2006.

-In January 2010 the Turkish ministry merged with SAT-7 to become its fourth channel – SAT-7 TÜRK.
-The channel began broadcasting on the TURKSAT 4A satellite on 31 December 2014.
+In January 2010, the Turkish ministry merged with SAT-7 to become its fourth channel – SAT-7 Türk.
+The channel began broadcasting on the Türksat 4A satellite on 31 December 2014.